-Localization is critical for autonomous vehicles, sea transport guidance, air transport guidance, and present day military missions.
-When the Global Position System (GPS) is denied or spoofed, current navigational devices can become highly inaccurate.
-For instance, an Inertial Measurement Unit (IMU) heading estimate will drift, accumulate error, and degrade the position over time.
+Localization is critical for autonomous vehicles, sea and transport guidance, and present day military missions.
+When GPS is denied or spoofed, current navigational devices can become highly inaccurate.
+For instance, and IMU heading estimate will drift, accumulate error, and degrade the position over time.

 Far Target Locator

 It is important to note that sky polarization sensing is not affected by magnetic disturbances, does not require leveling or field calibration, and can provide an instantaneous answer.
-When compared to celestial sensing methods, like Sun or Star trackers, SkyPASS® outperforms in that it can operate in a variety of cloud conditions, at solar noon, and around sunrise/sunset.
-The SkyPASS® sensor can be produced at a much lower cost than competing technologies, thus, enhancing a military capability while reducing overall cost.
-A celestial method that can operate at sunrise/sunset, at solar noon, and in a variety of cloud conditions, SkyPASS® is the next step forward in orientation sensing.
-SkyPASS® has been tested as an add on to the Far Target Location (FTL) systems that enable the warfighter to determine target position with a very high degree of accuracy.
+When compared to celestial sensing methods, like Sun or star trackers, SkyPASS outperforms because it can operate in a variety of cloud conditions, at solar noon, and at sunrise/sunset.
+The SkyPASS sensor can be produced at a much lower cost than competing technologies.
+A celestial method that can operate at sunrise/sunset, at solar noon, and in a variety of cloud conditions, SkyPASS is the next step forward in orientation sensing.
+It has also been tested as an add-on to the Far Target Location (FTL) systems that enable the warfighter to determine target position with a very high degree of accuracy.
 The system has also been attached to the exterior of aircraft to determine heading accuracy.